e-account/Flaskapp/readme.txt

 allow the application to notify the user of any major actions taking place and all major components of the program are housed within its own section of the app.py file.

+Heroku hosting has been set up using the Heroku CLI and gunicorn to help push the flaskapp through Github to Heroku.

 extra notes: